San Diego Bridge Housing Program

 |Cost Per Bed*||$19k/year||$52.50/bed/night blended rate based on range of $46-59/bed/night, varies based on intensity of case management required on-site.|

 - In 2015, philanthropic partners – Peter Seidler, majority owner and managing partner of the San Diego Padres and CEO of Seidler Equity Partners, asked businessman Dan Shea, owner of Donovan’s restaurants, to join him to help solve the humanitarian plight of the homeless in San Diego.

-- Lucky Duck purchased two Sprung tents for city, leased to the City at no charge.
+- Lucky Duck purchased two Sprung Structures for the City, leased to the City at no charge.

 - City of San Diego helped secure more than $6.5 million in permanent housing funding from the San Diego Housing Commission to make the project possible.

 - Continued operating costs come from the City, approved annually by the San Diego City Council to use more than $11 million to keep three temporary bridge shelters (voted in June 2019 for operations through June 2020).
 The funding is split between the Alpha Project, $5.3 million, Veterans Village of San Diego, $3.5 million, and Father Joe’s Villages, $2.4 million.

 - Funding for the bridge shelter program will come from the San Diego Housing Commission (SDHC) reserves and a federal Moving to Work grant.